neumino/thinky/README.md

 Save the object in the database.
 Thinky will call insert or update depending on whether how the object was created.

+The event 'save' is triggered if the document is saved.

 __Document.merge(__ newDoc, replace __)